 There are 3 stages of activation for shocks and struts which occur based on the type of terrain the vehicle travels over and impact different valves within the hydraulic pump system.

-Stage 1 releases this fluid at a controlled rate and is uses for everyday driving.
+Stage 1 releases this fluid at a controlled rate and is used for everyday driving.

-Stage 3 valve is for harsh impacts like curbs and potholes – where heavier dampening is critical to maintain proper tire and vehicle body control.
+Stage 3 valve is for harsh impacts like curbs and potholes – where heavier dampening is critical to maintaining proper tire and vehicle body control.

 Typical characteristics of worn shocks is a harsh ride are due to the wear of the Stage 2 flex discs – when worn the metal in these becomes fatigued and flexes too easily, allowing fluid to pass to the stage 3 valve too soon.
 This activity can cause even the best driver to have a loss of tire and body control and can greatly reduce the effectiveness of your vehicle’s crash avoidance systems.